fmhy/edit/docs/.vitepress/theme/themes/README.md

 - Applies HTML classes: always the current mode; adds `dark` for compatibility; adds `amoled` when dark + AMOLED enabled.
 - AMOLED handling: overrides dark backgrounds to pure black while retaining other dark tokens.
 - Brand colors:
-  - If theme provides brand colors, inline CSS variables are set.
+  - Theme brand colors are set as inline CSS variables.
-  - If theme omits brand colors, inline brand variables are removed so the ColorPicker stylesheet takes effect.
 - Text colors:
   - Applied only if defined in the theme; otherwise defaults are used.
 - Custom logo: